 The second claim for non-canonicity is that the Apocryphal works contain errors and contradictions.
 Judith clearly has a problem with historicity, although, I contend that it was not actually attempting to be completely historical.
 Nevertheless, this really isn’t a barrier for educated Christians or for academics since even a light reading of the OT will supply the reader with any number of historical and scientific falsehoods.
 Moreover, the OT often tells the same story twice (in the historical books) but with contradictory information.
 I won’t be addressing this matter in any length during this post but I invite the reader to explore this matter more by reading a previous post, Is The Bible Inerrant?.

 Finally, it should also be noted at that the NT authors leaned heavily on the Septuagint which contained the apocryphal books (as far as we are aware).
 The NT often quotes from the OT incorrectly because it quotes from the Greek and not the Hebrew.
 The Septuagint, often had drastically different passages than what was in the original Hebrew.
-Job had nearly a 3rd of the book condensed in the Greek version that was used by the early church.
+Job had nearly a 3rd of the book condensed in the Greek version which was used by the early church.
 Job was also given an additional ending.
-It must be recognized that the OT canon was still in flux during the time period of the Apostles and the early church.
+It must be recognized that the OT canon was still in flux during the time of the Apostles and the early church.
 More on this will be addressed at the end of this article.